ChakaZulu/tuxbox_apps/tuxbox/plugins/tuxcom/readme_eng.txt

 History:
 ---------

+15.07.2006 Version 1.8a
+ - added italian language support (thanks to fbrassin)

 11.06.2006 Version 1.8
  - direct jump into root-directory possible (select entry '/')
  - more file information in rights-dialogue